Drotten/homf/README.md

-Hearthlings of the Many Faces
+Hearthlings of Many Faces
 ===

 With this little mod you're able to customize the looks and names of your hearthlings.
-Now you can create an amazon village, make everyone be part of a huge family, create a village full of clones, name the shepherd after yourself, or whatever you come up with!
+Now you can create an amazon village, make everyone be part of a huge family, create a village full of clones, or whatever you feel like!

 ### How it works